Jungyoonlim/Simulation/README.md

 # Simulation: 3D Software.

+## Overview
 This project integrates `Three.js` with React to create a 3D model viewer capable of loading `.obj` files, handling annotations with coordinates, dynamically updating the scene with user interactions.
+My goal eventually is build a robotics simulation engine with this project.

 In the future, it will have:
  - (i) Better UI/UX + Manipulation of objects.
  - (ii) Back-end to let you to store your annotations and save your 3D files with your annotations (that you could locally save `.obj` file).
  - (iii) Computer vision to automatically annotate your models.

-My goal eventually is build a robotics simulation engine with this project.

 ## Progress
 ### February